fbpx

 All You Need to Know About Banking Compliance

 Staying in line with rules is a big deal for banks today.
 If they slip up, it can cost them a fortune.
 In 2020, financial institutions got hit hard, facing fines totaling $11.39 billion for not following the rules.
 Big players like Goldman Sachs, Wells Fargo, and JP Morgan Chase coughed up $7.50 billion of that sum.
 It shows that even the top dogs aren’t safe.
-Messing up with compliance for banking can mean huge losses, especially because rules in the world have gotten strict.
+Messing up with bank regulatory compliance can mean huge losses, especially because regulatory requirements in the world have gotten strict.

 What is Banking Compliance?

-Compliance banks is when financial institutions set up their rules and ways of doing things to match the rules they must follow.
+Compliance in banking is when financial institutions set up their rules and ways of doing things to match the rules they must follow.
 This includes obeying local and global laws and rules from financial agencies, whether they’re from the local government or international bodies.

 The Importance of Compliance in Banking